 This week, you’ll take some time to get to know perhaps the most significant transportation organization in the United States, the U.S. Department of Transportation (USDOT).
-The USDOT (established in 1966) is a cabinet-level department within the U.S. government which is responsible for maintaining and advancing the nation’s transportation systems and infrastructure.
+The USDOT (established in 1966) is a cabinet-level department within the U.S. government which employs about 55,000 people and is responsible for maintaining and advancing the nation’s transportation systems and infrastructure.

 A key function of the USDOT is to develop programs which implement transportation-related statutes.
 One of the most important statutes the USDOT is tasked with implementing relates to the funding of surface transportation.
 The latest surface transportation statute is known as the Fixing America’s Surface Transportation (FAST) Act, which was signed into law by President Obama in December 2015.